AdaCore/training_material/courses/rust_essentials/060_references/99_summary.rst

 - **Mutable References** (:rust:`&mut T`)

-  - Allow mutable access
+  - Allow read-write access
-  - Only one mutable reference allowed at a time
+  - Only one reference allowed at a time

 - **Safety**
   - References are never null and are always valid